-Approximately 5% of the manuscripts are rejected without review based on formal criteria as they do not comply with the submission guidelines.
+Approximately 30% of the manuscripts are rejected without review based on formal criteria as they do not comply with the submission guidelines.
 Each manuscript is assigned to two peer reviewers.
 The journal follows a single-blind reviewing procedure.
-The period from submission to the first decision is up to 19 days.
-The approximate rejection rate is 20%.
-The final decision on the acceptance of a manuscript for publication is made by the Deputy Editor-in-Chief.
+The period from submission to the first decision is 40 days on average.
+The approximate rejection rate is 15%.
+The final decision on the acceptance of a manuscript for publication is made by the responsible editor or by the Editor-in-Chief.

-If Editors, including the Editor-in-Chief, publish in the journal, they do not participate in the decision-making process for manuscripts where they are listed as co-authors.
+If Editors publish in the journal, they do not participate in the decision-making process for manuscripts where they are listed as co-authors.